The projective Fra\"{\i}ss\'{e} limit of the family of all connected finite graphs with confluent epimorphisms: Definitions and background results

-\begin{definition} Given a topological graph $K$, if the edge relation $E(K)$ is also a transitive relation, then it is an equivalence relation and $K$ is known as a {\it prespace}.
-The quotient space $K/E(K)$ is called the {\it topological realization} of $K$ and is denoted by $|K|$.
-Throughout we will use $\pi$ to denote the quotient map $\pi\colon K \to |K|$. \end{definition}
+\begin{definition} Given a topological graph ${\bf K}$, if the edge relation $E({\bf K})$ is also a transitive relation, i.e. it is an equivalence relation, then ${\bf K}$ is known as a {\it prespace}.
+The quotient space ${\bf K}/E({\bf K})$ is compact metrizable and is called the {\it topological realization} of ${\bf K}$ which we will denote by $|{\bf K}|$.
+Throughout we will use $\pi$ to denote the quotient map $\pi\colon {\bf K} \to |{\bf K}|$. \end{definition}